jiaoshijie/undotree/README.md

 Configuration can be passed to the setup function.
 Here is an example with the default settings:

+> [!NOTE]
+> If you’re fine with the default settings, you don’t need to call the setup
+> function — only the keymaps or user commands need to be configured.

 ```lua
 local undotree = require('undotree')